bcbio/bcbio-nextgen/docs/contents/introduction.rst

   from the beggining of 2013 until the end of July. `UPPMAX`_, our cluster located in Uppsala runs the pipeline in production since 2010.

-.. _Science for Life Laboratory`_: http://scilifelab.se/
+.. _Science for Life Laboratory: http://scilifelab.se/
 .. _NGI: https://portal.scilifelab.se/genomics/
 .. _UPPMAX: http://www.uppmax.uu.se/uppnex